The Continuing Story of the Owl and the Lark

-A week or two ago we talked about the Owl and the Lark and I had so many comments about it.
-Interestingly, most were from Larks, including a wonderful pedantic comment from a friend in Canberra.
-He reminded me that the picture I posted wasn’t a lark, it was a peewee or Magpie Lark which is not a true lark.
-Love that guy and I think he’s probably correct.
+We talked about the Owl and the Lark a week or two ago, and I had so many comments about it.
+Interestingly, most were from Larks, including a beautiful pedantic comment from a friend in Canberra.
+He reminded me that the picture I posted wasn’t a lark; it was a peewee or Magpie Lark, which is not valid.
+I love that guy, and he’s probably correct.

-A point that I didn’t make is that we’re capable of changing our Owl-type habit into something resembling the Lark.
-This is helped by the nature our plastic brains.
-We can change many, characteristics of our character, nature, emotions and physical attributes.
+A point I didn’t make is that we’re capable of changing our Owl-type habit into something resembling the Lark.
+The nature of our plastic brains can help this.
+In addition, we can change many characteristics of our character, personality, emotions and physical attributes.

 Did you ever see that movie “What the bleep do we know!”?
-It was a popular new age movie a few years ago about how the universe and our minds work from an esoteric perspective.
-At the end of the movie, while the credits were rolling, the film makers were commenting on their experiences while making the movie.
-One of them came up with the incredible idea that if we wanted to we could change ourselves in a moment to be someone completely different.
+It was a popular new-age movie a few years ago about how the universe and our minds work from an esoteric perspective.
+At the end of the film, while the credits were rolling, the filmmakers commented on their experiences while making the movie.
+Then, one of them came up with the incredible idea that if we wanted to, we could change ourselves in a moment to be someone completely different.

-I’ve often thought about this being the only thing I actually remember about the movie, it obviously had a lasting impression on me.
-Essentially, what she was saying was, when we go to bed to sleep we’re more or less unconscious and our brain and body is in a state of suspended animation.
-The film maker said that the critical time for us is when we awaken from our slumber.
-During that few seconds of transition from sleep to wakefulness we actually have the ability to change ourselves into a completely different person.
-Interesting idea, isn’t it?
-Even if it was possible, I’m not sure I would want to wake up as a different person—imagine how confusing it would be.
+I’ve often considered this the only thing I remember about the movie; it had a lasting impression on me.
+Essentially, she said that when we go to bed to sleep, we’re more or less unconscious, and our brain and body are in a state of suspended animation.
+The filmmaker said that the critical time for us is when we awaken from our slumber.
+During that few seconds of transition from sleep to wakefulness, we can change ourselves into entirely different people.
+Interesting idea.
+Even if it was possible, I’m not sure I would want to wake up as another person—imagine how confusing it would be.

 Your Brain is Incredible

-What isn’t farcical is the fact that we can do spectacular things with our brains and minds and we underestimate the power of what we can do.
-It’s relatively easy to see what we have achieved in science and technology because we are a part of it every day.
-Consider, for a moment, the miraculous and wonderful advances we’ve witnessed in medicine over the last few years.
-Where we run into obstacles though are the restrictive barriers and boundaries we place around our own achievements.
-We tell ourselves “I can’t do that!”, “That’s impossible to do!” and “I’m not good enough to do that!”.
+What isn’t farcical is that we can do spectacular things with our brains and minds and underestimate the power of what we can do.
+It’s relatively easy to see what we have achieved in science and technology because we are a part of it daily.
+Consider, for a moment, the miraculous and beautiful advances we’ve witnessed in medicine over the last few years.
+Where we run into obstacles, though, are the restrictive barriers and boundaries we place around our achievements.
+We tell ourselves, “I can’t do that!”, “That’s impossible to do!” and “I’m not good enough to do that!”.

 Change from Goodbye Owl to Hello Lark

-You’re an Owl, right?
+You’re an Owl.
 Do you want to change into a Lark?
-Probably not, why should you, you’re perfectly happy.
-You get to sleep in, you get to be tired and cranky each morning, drink coffee through the day, work late and stay up late.
-All normal stuff for you.
+Probably not; why should you?
+You’re pleased.
+You get to sleep in; you get tired and cranky each morning, drink coffee through the day, work late and stay up late.
+All standard stuff for you.
 So why should you want to change?

-Statistically, as an Owl, you’re likely to be the one with major health problems, twice as many health problems, in fact.
-Larks, for example, are happier, laugh more, are more positive, tend to be more ‘can-do’ and most importantly have more joy in their lives because they don’t fret the small stuff and love life.
+Statistically, as an Owl, you’re likely to be the one with significant health problems, twice as many health problems.
+However, larks, for example, are happier, laugh more, are more optimistic, tend to be more ‘can-do’ and, most importantly, have more joy in their lives because they don’t fret about the small stuff and love life.
 And yes, they drive you Owls nuts with their positive attitude to life.

-Are you getting the message that it might be in your interests to make a change in your life?
+Are you getting the message that it might be in your interests to change your life?
 The crazy thing is, it’s simple to do.
-It’s not a huge change!
+It’s a small change!